run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/about-citsmart/whats-citsmart.md

 The main change introduced in the last year was the focus on business processes beyond IT, that is, Corporate Service Management, a proof of this is the adaptation of the service statement that became Connecting processes.
 Delivering experiences.
-This decision was based on the capacity of our Workflow to adapt to various business needs, and Neuro, by allowing the construction of new data inputs and integration possibilities.
+This decision was based on the capacity of our Workflow to adapt to various business needs, and Builder, by allowing the construction of new data inputs and integration possibilities.
 We also created in the year 2018 the products CE - Center of Experiences.
 This product is an initiative to create a digital workspace builder.